Code-synth/CladeChat/README.md

 For compiling client, you need to have CMake (minimum 3.17.0) installed.
 Compiling server only needs `make` program.

-**Warning!:** After compiling the source code, you also need to run `make cert` command to copy certificates to source directories.

 To make server work, the server program creates database called 'server.db'.
 You can access to the database and add an account.

 ## License